 - Issue a Notice of Claim to any party who has not signed the form.

-- If no response is received to the Notice of Claim within 14 days, the bond will be paid in full to the party whose bond refund form was processed first;
+- If no response is received by the RTA to the Notice of Claim within 14 days, the bond will be paid in full to the party whose bond refund form was processed first;

-- If a response is received disputing the claim, the parties will need to undertake dispute resolution through the RTA;
+- If a response is received by the other party disputing the claim, the parties will need to undertake dispute resolution through the RTA;

-- If an agreement is reached, all parties will then sign the Refund of Rental Bond (Form 4) and the bond will be paid as agreed;
+- If an agreement is reached, both parties will sign the Refund of Rental Bond (Form 4) and the bond will be paid as agreed;

 - If an agreement cannot be reached, the party whose Refund of Rental Bond (Form 4) was not processed first can apply to the Tribunal within 7 days;

-- If no application is made to the Tribunal then the bond will be paid to the party whose Refund of Rental Bond (Form 4) was processed first.
+- If no application is made to the Tribunal, the bond will be paid to the party whose Refund of Rental Bond (Form 4) was processed first.

-If the landlord has submitted a Refund of Rental Bond (Form 4) which you are not agreeable to, you will receive a Notice of Claim from the RTA.
-You will have fourteen (14) days after receipt to respond.16
+If you are a tenant and the landlord has submitted a Refund of Rental Bond (Form 4) that you do not agree with and have not signed, you will receive a Notice of Claim from the RTA shortly after the submission of the form 4.
+You will then have fourteen (14) days from receipt to respond.16

 It is paramount that you respond within the 14-day time limit.
-If you fail to respond, the bond could be automatically refunded to the landlord.
+If you fail to respond, the bond may be automatically refunded to the landlord.

 Residential Tenancies and Rooming Accommodation Act 2008 (Qld) s 188(4).